tencentyun/qcloud-documents/product/计算与网络/弹性伸缩/监控伸缩组和子机/监控告警指标_en.md

-With the cloud monitoring capabilities of Tencent Cloud, you can retrieve statistical data by a set of ordered time series data (called indicators).
-You can use these indicators to verify whether your system is running as expected, and if the threshold is exceeded, scaling will be involved.
+With the cloud monitoring capabilities of Tencent Cloud, you can retrieve statistical data by a set of ordered time series data (called "Metrics").
+You can use these metrics to verify whether your system is running as expected, and if the threshold is exceeded, scaling will be involved.

-## AS Monitoring Indicators
+## AS Monitoring Metrics
-AS currently supports the following indicators:
+AS supports the following metrics:

 - CPU utilization
 - Memory utilization